Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Results and Discussions

-Finally, with the extracted centrality dependent quark and gluon energy loss distributions, we also extract $b$-jet energy loss in the same framework based on Eqs.~(\ref{EQ_raa}) and (\ref{sigma_AQ}) through fitting to the experimental data of $b$-jet $R_{AA}$~\cite{ATLAS:2022fgb}, inclusive jet $R_{AA} $ in 0-20$\%$ centrality~\cite{ATLAS:2018gwx} and $\gamma$-tagged jet $R_{AA}$ in 0-10$\%$~\cite{ATLAS:2022cim} simultaneously.
-The final fitted nuclear modification factor $R_{AA}$ of $b$-jet (lime green lines), inclusive jet (magenta lines) and $\gamma$-tagged jet (yellow lines) as well as the comparison with experimental data~\cite{ATLAS:2018gwx,ATLAS:2022cim,ATLAS:2022fgb} are shown in Fig.~\ref{Raa_bjet}(a).
-The corresponding bands are results with one sigma deviation from the average fits of $R_{AA}$.
-Meanwhile, Fig.~\ref{Raa_bjet}(b) shows the extracted nuclear modification factor $R_{AA}$ for $b$-quark initiated (green, denoted as ``$R_{AA}^{b}$"), light-quark (denoted as ``$R_{AA}^{\text{quark}}$") and gluon (denoted as ``$R_{AA}^{\text{gluon}}$") initiated $b$-jet in 0-20$\%$ centrality, with the corresponding parameters for gluon, quark and $b$-quark energy loss distribution summarized in Table.\ref{table:parameters_b}.
-The final extracted light-quark and gluon initiated jet energy loss distributions are consistent with our previous results in the same centrality, while $b$-quark initiated jets is less suppressed compared to light-quark initiated jets due to its large mass in low $p_T$ region as expected.
+Finally, with the extracted centrality dependent quark and gluon energy loss distributions, we also extract $b$-jet energy loss in the same framework based on Eqs.~(\ref{EQ_raa}) and (\ref{sigma_AQ}) through fitting to the experimental data of $b$-jet $R_\text{AA}$~\cite{ATLAS:2022fgb}, inclusive jet $R_\text{AA} $ in 0-20$\%$ centrality~\cite{ATLAS:2018gwx} and $\gamma$-tagged jet $R_\text{AA}$ in 0-10$\%$~\cite{ATLAS:2022cim} simultaneously.
+Considering the recent CMS measurements~\cite{CMS:2016uxf,CMS:2021vui}, as well as an earlier ATLAS measurement~\cite{ATLAS:2012tjt}, where the ratio of inclusive jet $R_\text{AA}$ with jet cone R=0.4 to R=0.2 show no deviation from one at large $p_\text{T}$, and the limited b-jet data points, we ignore the jet cone dependence at present and mainly focus on a qualitative investigation on the parton mass/flavor effects on the b-jet $R_\text{AA}$.

+The final fitted nuclear modification factor $R_\text{AA}$ of $b$-jet (lime green band), inclusive jet (magenta band) and $\gamma$-tagged jet (gray band) as well as the comparison with experimental data~\cite{ATLAS:2018gwx,ATLAS:2022cim,ATLAS:2022fgb} are shown in Fig.~\ref{Raa_bjet}(a).
+The corresponding bands are results with one sigma deviation from the average fits of $R_\text{AA}$.
+Meanwhile, Fig.~\ref{Raa_bjet}(b) shows the extracted nuclear modification factor $R_\text{AA}$ for $b$-quark initiated (green, denoted as ``$R_\text{AA}^{b}$"), light-quark (denoted as ``$R_\text{AA}^{\text{quark}}$") and gluon (denoted as ``$R_\text{AA}^{\text{gluon}}$") initiated $b$-jet in 0-20$\%$ centrality, with the corresponding parameters for gluon, quark and $b$-quark energy loss distribution summarized in Table.\ref{table:parameters_b}.
+The final extracted light-quark and gluon initiated jet energy loss distributions are consistent with our previous results in the same centrality, while $b$-quark initiated jets is less suppressed compared to light-quark initiated jets due to its large mass in low $p_\text{T}$ region.
+Our result shows a clear flavor hierarchy of jet energy loss at high energies, $\langle \Delta E_g \rangle > \langle\Delta E_q\rangle > \langle\Delta E_b\rangle$ inside a hot nuclear matter, consistent with perturbative QCD expectation.